 In March 2022, the FASB issued ASU 2022-01, "Derivatives and Hedging (Topic 815): Fair Value Hedging - Portfolio Layer Method".
 This ASU expands and clarifies the portfolio layer method for fair value hedges of interest rate risk.
 This ASU is effective for fiscal years beginning after December 15, 2022 (fiscal 2024 for us), including interim periods therein, with early adoption permitted.
-We are evaluating the impact of this ASU.
+We adopted the provisions of this ASU beginning October 1, 2023.
+The adoption of this ASU did not have a material impact on our consolidated financial statements.